-The purple finch has a rich, warbling song that lasts 2-3 seconds and varies in pitch and tempo.
+The purple finch has a rich, warbling song that lasts 2 to 3 seconds and varies in pitch and tempo.
 Males will sing from exposed perches during the breeding season as they advertise their territories and availability to mates.
 The typical call note is a short "tek" or "tik" call that may be repeated frequently, and other sounds include "burrrr" notes and whistles.

 These birds prefer to be solitary or stay in pairs during the nesting season, but they can be gregarious in the winter and will gather in larger flocks, often mixing with other finches or pine siskins.
 While foraging, they often stay in trees or will hop on the ground searching for seeds and insects.

 These are monogamous birds that mate after the male successfully courts a female with a flapping dance.
 The female will build a shallow cup-shaped nest using twigs, roots, bark strips, weeds and other material, lining it with softer materials such as moss, hair and grass.
-The nest is typically positioned in a tree 5-40 feet above the ground.
+The nest is typically positioned in a tree 5 to 40 feet above the ground.

-The female bird will incubate the brood for 13-14 days, and the altricial young are fed by both parents for an additional 13-14 days.
-There are 3-5 oval-shaped, pale green or bluish eggs with dark markings per brood, and purple finches may raise 1-2 broods per year.
+The female bird will incubate the brood for 13 to 14 days, and the altricial young are fed by both parents for an additional 13 to 14 days.
+There are 3 to 5 oval-shaped, pale green or bluish eggs with dark markings per brood, and purple finches may raise 1 to 2 broods per year.